 Recovery in the Community

-One of the biggest challenges to a person’s recovery, is staying motivated and clean while living in the same situation where they were previously using or where sourcing their drug of choice is easy.
+One of the biggest challenges to a person’s recovery, is staying motivated and substance free, whilst they are living in the same situation where they were previously using or where sourcing their drug of choice is easy.
 This is especially true of alcohol.